xiongchenyu6/Dip_Project_for_OBD/Group_report/Xiongchenyu.md

 ---
 #### 2.1 SPI
 Here is our LED matrics design by our groupmates,after the discussion we deside to use raspberry pi as our platform to build our project and after the research form [Raspberry webpage][RPI SPI]

 ![spi](spi.png)

-Then you should enable the SPI communication on the RPI
+Then you should enable the SPI communication on the RPI simply go to raspberry settings.

 ![](rpispi.png)

 #### 2.2 GPIO pin-outs